A topic from the subject of Decomposition in Chemistry.

 • In the control test tube, the iodine will react with the starch, turning the solution blue-black.

-• In the experimental test tube, the amylase enzyme will have broken down the starch, preventing the iodine from reacting, and the solution will remain yellow.
+• In the experimental test tube, the amylase enzyme will have broken down the starch, preventing the iodine from reacting, and the solution will remain yellow or light brown.
+Note any color change.

 5. Record the results and analyze:

-• Note the time taken for the color change to occur in both test tubes.
+• Note the observations regarding the speed of the color change in both tubes.

 • Compare the results between the control and experimental groups.